phawdk/studydrive-download/README.md

 # StudydriveDownload Extension
 Allows you to download PDF files from Studydrive for free.
 (The download button is in the extension Popup)

-Trusted by a growing community of active users. [(View download count)](https://tooomm.github.io/github-release-stats/?username=phawdk&repository=studydrive-download)
+Trusted by a growing community of active users. <a href="https://tooomm.github.io/github-release-stats/?username=phawdk&repository=studydrive-download" target="_blank">View download count</a>

 **Status**: 🟢 Working as of 6 August, 2025